dgamorimm/data_streaming_spark/README.md

 - [Watch the Video Tutorial](#watch-the-video-tutorial)
 - [Link do Video](https://www.youtube.com/watch?v=GqAcTrqKcrY)

+## Observation

+- Tem que jogar o jar dentro da lib no virtualenv do pyspark do cassandra-connector

 ## Introduction

 This project serves as a comprehensive guide to building an end-to-end data engineering pipeline.
 It covers each stage from data ingestion to processing and finally to storage, utilizing a robust tech stack that includes Apache Airflow, Python, Apache Kafka, Apache Zookeeper, Apache Spark, and Cassandra.
 Everything is containerized using Docker for ease of deployment and scalability.